In this guide, I will show you how to set up Redux Toolkit and RTK Query with React and TypeScript the right way.

 Prerequisites

-This tutorial will focus on how to set up Redux Toolkit and RTK Query with React.
-I will assume you already have a good understanding of Redux and how to manage state with it in a React app.
+This tutorial only focuses on setting up Redux Toolkit and RTK Query with React.
+It assumes that you already have a good understanding of Redux and know how to manage state with it in a React application.

-For a more detailed explanation of what Redux is, how it works, and demos on how to use Redux Toolkit, check out the Redux overview tutorial.
+If you need a more detailed explanation of what Redux is, how it works, and some demos on how to use Redux Toolkit, you can check out the Redux overview tutorial.

 The recommended way to Add Redux Toolkit to React